jmh3434/java-precourse/Precourse Java.md

 #### What's the point?

 Computers can solve problems faster than humans and that's the power of computer programming.
 We will go over approaches to speed up computer performance for searching and optimization, analyzing **Big O** (worst and best case peformance for our computers).
-Computers can do many things at once, and with this in mind, we will go over **concurrency**.

 #### Are there multiple ways to do the same thing?